hexie1995/Sequential-Link-Prediction/Readme.md

 <h2 align="center">Previous Mistakes </h2>

-You could also find the past bugged version of the code both in the same folder and on Github for debugging purposes.
-The noticable change could be found in the Github history.
+You could also find the past bugged version of the code both in the same folder and on GitHub for debugging purposes.
+The noticable change could be found in the GitHub history.
 There might still be unfound BUGs, email me or leave a message as you see fit.